elastic/ecs/rfcs/text/0030-linux-event-model.md

   * sessions can run for months (tmux) and may have events that have been deleted (such as the original session leader/bash) that will be filled in by this extra context.
 * Improved search efficiency and expressiveness
   * the extra context allows for efficient, very targeted queries for forensics; what would have taken several queries can be done it one query
-  * (forensics and finding events for session views)
+  * all events for a given session within a specific time range can be found with one query. e.g. process.session_leader.entity_id = X

 ### Is this the most compact representation we could use?